-- Ascending aorta, which emerges from the left ventricle
+- Ascending aorta, which emerges from the top of the aortic root

 - Aortic arch, the part of the aorta that arches and turns downward before it becomes the descending aorta

 - Descending aorta, which branches into the thoracic and abdominal aorta.
 A descending aortic aneurysm that extends to the abdomen is a thoracoabdominal aneurysm.

 - Abdominal aorta, which is located below the diaphragm

 Risk factors for a thoracic aortic aneurysm include:

 - Genetic variants (Marfan, Loeys-Dietz and Ehlers-Danlos syndromes, familial thoracic aortic aneurysm, bicuspid aortic valve)

 Often, a thoracic aneurysm is not diagnosed until a rupture occurs.
 If your healthcare provider believes you may have a thoracic aortic aneurysm, the following tests may be given:

 - Chest X-ray

 - Computed tomography (CT) scan